gbbr/junk/README.md

 Will output:

 ```
-You've passed a pointer to Post, with fields:
+You've passed a Post, with fields:

    - int
    - string